skyway/skyway-js-sdk/README.md

 ## Contributing

 Make sure you have nodejs installed.
 Run `npm install` to get started.
-After making changes in `src/`, you run `gulp test` to run tests and then the `gulp` command to validate and build peer.js!
+After making changes in `src/`, you run `gulp test` to run tests and then the `gulp` command to validate(gulp lint) and build skyway.js which is stored in `dist` directory!